Treating swollen eyes in toddlers and children

 If swelling is present in both eyes, it could be due to the following conditions:

 Bacterial conjunctivitis: Pink eye caused by a bacterial infection is common in children and is contagious.
-Typically, the whites of your child’s eyes will appear pink or red in addition to swollen eyelids, and there may be a yellow or green discharge from the eye.
+Typically, the whites of the eyes will appear pink or red in addition to swollen eyelids, and there may be a yellow or green discharge from the child's eye.

 Viral conjunctivitis: This is the most common and contagious form of pink eye in children.
 In addition to swollen eyelids, viral pink eye causes redness, itching and watery eyes.